xuset/planktos/README.md

    </a>
 </p>

-Planktos enables websites to serve their static content over bittorrent from the users of the website.
-This allows site owners to offset declining ad revenue by utilizing the user's bandwidth and scale easier since downloads get faster with more peers.
-Planktos works in vanilla Chrome and Firefox by using service workers to intercept http requests, and [webtorrent](https://webtorrent.io/) to download the requested files from other users over bittorrent.
-Installing planktos into a website is as simple as registering the planktos service worker and creating a torrent that holds the static assets (or the entire site if it's completely static).
+Planktos enables websites to serve their static content over BitTorrent by turning users into seeders.
+This allows website owners to almost entirely eliminate hosting costs for static content, scale in realtime without provisioning more web servers, and prevent downtime in the case of infrastructure failure.
+Planktos works in vanilla Chrome and Firefox (no browser extensions needed), using the widely adopted WebRTC standard for peer to peer file transfers.

+Installing Planktos into a website is as simple as including the Planktos script and using the Planktos command line interface to bundle your static files into a torrent.

+A special thanks to the [webtorrent](https://webtorrent.io) project, which we use to interface with torrents from the browser.

 ## Setup